 She takes delight in feeding birds and spotting those she’s never seen before or listening to their remarkable songs.
 She also enjoys taking pictures of almost everything, but especially flowers.
 However, what she enjoys most is singing.
 She routinely finds herself humming Bible verses and putting words of scripture to music.
 She has taught Sunday school for more than 10 years.
 Children are a particular joy and always bring a smile to her face and heart.

 George Cartledge is our YaWaY Graphic Design Artist.
-(He also serves as St Paul’s Computer Administrator and Audio\Visual Technology Coordinator for Worship and Music.)
+(He also serves as St Paul’s Technology Administrator and Audio\Visual Technology Coordinator for Worship and Music.)

 George is a native of North Augusta, South Carolina, with two siblings and a number of nieces and nephews.
 His interests are music, audio recording, and the visual arts.
 His first career was photojournalism – as staff photographer for The Augusta Chronicle/Augusta Herald.
 After that he worked as a free-lance photographer, and as the chief recording engineer for Advanced Sound Creations.
 George also worked in the early years for USA Today as a distributor and in transportation, later becoming Assistant to the USA Today Print Site Supervisor in Columbia, SC.
 He continued to study photography as well as graphics, computers, and electronics.